 For years, they ran programs to help the inmates addicted to drugs and they have broader goals and objectives for the Swedish justice department: “This year and next year the priority of our work will be with young offenders and men with convictions of violent behavior.
 They are also developing programs to address behaviors such as aggression and violence.
 These are the important things for our society when these people are released.”

-There are some people who will not or cannot change.
-But in their experience, the majority of prisoners want to change and everything must be done to help facilitate that.
+There are some people who will not or cannot change without new scientific interventions to stimulate the part of their brain that is deficient, but in their experience, the majority of prisoners want to change and everything must be done to help facilitate that.
 It is not always possible to achieve this in one prison sentence and it is not just prison that can rehabilitate.

 It is often a combined process involving probation and greater society.
 We can give education and training, but when they leave prison these people need housing and jobs and the help of citizens without judgement and being ostracized.